 Pike are perceived to be tough, hardy predators but they do not cope very well with being hooked deeply or kept out of the water for too long.

-If targeting pike at this time of year, use lures, but ensure that you are using adequate tackle – they will fight hard.
+If you want to learn how to catch pike in spring, use lures, but ensure that you are using adequate tackle – they will fight hard.

 Mono should be at least 12lb and braid 40lb breaking strains and always use a quality wire trace of min.
 26lb breaking strain and at least 18 inches long.